Gary Stone - Laparoscopic Surgery - Wellington

 He was in Britain from 1988-1991, completing his post-fellowship training and specialising in endoscopic surgery.

 Gary began his consultant practice in Wellington in 1991 and was the first surgeon in Wellington to perform the majority of the laparoscopic procedures performed today, including appendicectomy.
 He was also the first surgeon in Wellington to provide a private colonoscopy service.

 Dr Stone is a Fellow of Royal Australasian College Surgeons and a Member of Association of General Surgeons.

-Gary's primary place of work is Southern Cross hospital in Wellington City, and he has clinics in Porirua, Kapiti Coast and Upper Hutt, where he provides his Laparoscopic Surgery Ltd practice.
+Gary's primary place of work is Southern Cross Hospital in Wellington City, and he also has clinics in Kapiti Coast where he provides his Laparoscopic Surgery Ltd practice.

 Laparoscopic surgery is usually associated with less blood loss during surgery and less pain and scarring following surgery.
 In most cases, time spent in hospital is less and overall recovery time from the operation is less than with conventional open surgery.